-the extensions ".A65", ".Z80", ".ASM", etc. may be omitted
+= the extensions ".A65", ".Z80", ".ASM", etc. may be omitted

-  The assembler filesThe only thing the assembler asks from you is a begin and an end mark, .ba and .en in this case.
+The assembler filesThe only three things the assembler asks from you is the processor name and a begin and an end mark, .ba and .en in this case.
 For the rest you are absolutely free to write it in the way you want.
 You can define more then one begin address but be warned: it is your own responsibility to take care of not overwriting previous assembled code!

 To help you to streamline your application you have a lot of compiler directives at your disposal: